Thalaivaa: Critical response

 IBN Live gave it a 3/5 rating, stating that the film is a full-baked product.
-Sify stated "Thalaivaa is good and the movie was racy and shorter".

-The Times of India gave it a 3/5, stating Vijay is in top form when he's normal and menacing.
+Sify stated, "On the whole, Thalaivaa likes the curate’s egg is good in parts and would have been better if it was more racy and shorter."
+The Times of India gave it a 3/5, stating, "Vijay is in top form when he's normal and menacing.
 Sathyaraj as the don is effective.
-But the one who makes this arduous journey enjoyable is Santhanam, whose poker-faced humour provides relief in a largely grim story.
-MovieCrow rated it a 3/5, stating that the movie is a typical entertainer.
+But the one who makes this arduous journey enjoyable is Santhanam, whose poker-faced humour provides relief in a largely grim story."
+MovieCrow gave the film a 2.5/5 rating, praising Vijay's performance and the first half but criticizing the second half.
 Ananda Vikatan rated the film 42 out of 100.